-On December 22, 2020, the Company entered into a royalty interest purchase agreement (the "December 2020 Purchase Agreement") with Irving Park Capital, LLC ("Irving"), pursuant to which the Company sold to Irving a royalty interest entitling Irving to receive \$12.0 million of future royalties on sales of Mytesi and certain up-front license fees and milestone payments from licensees and/or distributors (the "Royalty Repayment Amount") for an aggregate purchase price of \$6.0 million.
+On December 22, 2020, the Company entered into a royalty interest purchase agreement (the "December 2020 Purchase Agreement") with Irving Park Capital, LLC ("Uptown"), pursuant to which the Company sold to Irving a royalty interest entitling Irving to receive \$12.0 million of future royalties on sales of Mytesi and certain up-front license fees and milestone payments from licensees and/or distributors (the "Royalty Repayment Amount") for an aggregate purchase price of \$6.0 million.

-Until such time as the Royalty Repayment Amount has been paid in full, the Company will pay Irving 10% of the Company's Net Sales on Included Products and 10% of worldwide revenues related to upfront licensing fees and milestone payments from licensees and/or distributors, but specifically excluding licensing fees and/or milestone payments that are reimbursements of clinical trial expenses (the "Royalty Payments").
+Until such time as the Royalty Repayment Amount has been paid in full, the Company will pay Uptown 10% of the Company's Net Sales on Included Products and 10% of worldwide revenues related to upfront licensing fees and milestone payments from licensees and/or distributors, but specifically excluding licensing fees and/or milestone payments that are reimbursements of clinical trial expenses (the "Royalty Payments").
 Beginning on the payment start date and continuing until the 12-month anniversary of the Purchase Price Date, the monthly Royalty Payment shall be the greater of (a) \$750,000, and (b) the actual Royalty Payment amount Irving is entitled to for such month.

-The Royalty Interest amount of \$12.0 million is classified as debt, net of a \$6.0 million discount.
-Under ASC 470-10-35-3, royalty payments to Irving will be amortized under the interest method per ASC 835-30.
+The December 2020 Royalty Interest amount of \$12.0 million is classified as debt, net of a \$6.0 million discount, at initial recognition.
+Under ASC 470-10-35-3, royalty payments to Uptown will be amortized under the interest method per ASC 835-30.
 Because there is no set interest rate, and because the royalty payments are variable, the discount rate is variable.
 After each royalty payment, the Company will use a prospective method to determine a new discount rate based on the revised estimate of remaining cash flows.
 The new rate is the discount rate that equates the present value of the revised estimate of remaining cash flows with the carrying amount of the debt, and it will be used to recognize interest expense for the remaining periods.
 At issuance, based on projected cash outflows from future revenue streams, the discount rate was 23.70%.
-As of December 31, 2022, the forecasted future revenues changed which resulted to a new discount rate of 29.55%.